 The assets and liabilities of foreign operations are translated to Euro at exchange rates at the reporting date.
 The income and expenses of foreign operations are translated to Euro at the average exchange rate for the financial period.
-Foreign currency differences are recognised directly in other comprehensive income through the foreign currency translation reserve.
-When a foreign operation is disposed of, the relevant amount in this reserve is transferred to profit or loss.
+Foreign currency differences are recognised in other comprehensive income and accumulated in the foreign currency translation reserve.
+When a foreign operation is disposed of, in part or in full, the relevant amount in this reserve is transferred to profit or loss.